jeandrad1/jeandrad1/README.md

 # Hi 👋, I'm Jesús Andrade Perez
 ## About Me

 🌱 I'm currenly in 42 School, in Málaga.
-I did all the C programming language projects in the Common Core and now I'm doing projects about C++ and other technologies.
+I finished the Common Core on November 25 2025.
+I learned C, C++ and Typescript doing the Common Core and also learned Python by using the 42API for personal projects.

 <!--
 Here are some ideas to get you started: